articulatory/articulatory/README.md

-# Deep Articulatory Synthesis and Inversion
+# Articulatory Synthesis and Inversion

-> Pytorch implementation for deep articulatory synthesis and inversion.
+> Machine learning models for articulatory-to-acoustic synthesis and acoustic-to-articulatory inversion.

 Correspondence to: